Diffuse airway narrowing can occur from a number of pathologies; these include:

 The extrapleural air sign is one of the many signs of pneumomediastinum, and was first described by Lillard and Allen in 1965.
 It is defined as the presence of gas between the parietal pleura and the diaphragm.
 On a lateral projection, the gas forms a radiolucent pocket of gas posterior to the d...

-Extrapleural fat is benign condition and refers to relative diffuse deposition of fat outside the parietal pleura.
+Extrapleural fat is a benign condition and refers to relative diffuse deposition of fat outside the parietal pleura.
 It can occur in various locations but typically occurs along the chest wall.
-It is a component of the loose connective tissue of the endothoracic fascia and is most abundant along t...
+It is a component of the loose connective tissue of the endothoracic fascia and is most abundant along...